Pontotoc High School: Cross Country

 The girls and boys cross country teams, coached by Mike Bain, a Mississippi coaching legend, have a long history of success at the division and state level.
 The Lady Warrior cross country team won the 2007 4A state championship.
 And the girls and boys teams won the 2009 State Champions.

 Extracurriculars

 The school participates in Band, Cheerleading, and Dance competitions.

 Cheerleading

 Pontotoc High School's cheerleading squad consists of 16 girls who compete for the spots each year in an extremely competitive tryout week.
 In 2008, the Warrior Cheerleaders won the State 4A Small Division state championship.
 They took home the Academic Award, stating that they had the highest GPA of all squads in Mississippi from 1A-5A.

 Bands

 Though the sports at Pontotoc High School garner attention and praise from around the state, Pontotoc High School's most respected and successful program is the Pontotoc Warrior Band Program.
-Sarah Todd is the director of bands at Pontotoc High School.
-Assistant directors of bands are Keith Morgan and Richie Watson.